EQ1100E: Equine Myofascial Release Level I

 Instructor: Ruth Mitchell-Golladay, PT, EEBW

-Instructor Ruth Mitchell, owner of the Equine Therapeutic Center in Virginia, leads this five-day course.
-Those already certified in equine sports massage or other complementary therapies will find that this dynamic modality fits in well with their work, adding a new dimension to it.
-Practitioners discover wonderful results when integrating these techniques into an existing routine.
+Practitioners already certified in equine sports massage or other complementary therapies will find that this sought-after modality fits in well with their work, adding a new dimension to their practice.
+Participants discover remarkable results when integrating these techniques into an existing equine sports therapy routine.

 Participants are trained in the theory, concepts and practice of Myofascial Release (MFR) as it pertains to the equine population.
-MFR restores the length and elasticity of the fascia, creating long-term benefits.
+MFR restores the functionality and elasticity of the fascia, creating long-term benefits.

-Following the course, students will immediately be able to produce positive structural changes, whether the problem be an acute or long standing dysfunction, with this full body approach.
+Following the course, students will immediately be able to produce positive structural changes, for both acute and chronic issues, with a full-body approach.

 - myofascial/osseous and related structures

 - conformation and definition of common equine injuries

 Myofascial Release Techniques

 - lumbar/pelvic region

 - myofascial stretching

 - therapeutic exercise